ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/ethernet.md

 ## Example

 Here is a quick example of a simple HTTP client program.
-The program brings up ethernet as the underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket:
+The program brings up Ethernet as the underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket:

 ``` cpp
 #include "mbed.h"